 • Sagging skin

 The specific surgical plan for a facelift or Rhytidectomy is going to depend on your individual features and goals.
-In general, however, Dr. Doherty will place an incision that begins within the hairline above each ear, and continues around and behind the ear where any subsequent scar is easily concealed.
-He utilizes the SMAS technique to reposition the muscles and other underlying soft tissues in the face into a more youthful, elevated position.
+In general, however, Dr. Doherty will place an incision that begins within the hairline above each ear and continues around and behind the ear where any subsequent scar is easily concealed.
+He utilizes the SMAS repositioning/lifting technique to reposition the descended muscles and other underlying soft tissues in the face into a more youthful, elevated position.
 He then gently re-drapes your skin over your new facial architecture, trimming any excess.
-The skin is never pulled.
+The skin is never pulled under any tension.
 This is crucial for delivering a natural looking result.
 Not only does pulled skin look weird, but it can also produce a thick, heavy scar that nobody wants.
-Furthermore, when you correctly address the underlying tissues and not just the surface skin, it creates a really long-lasting result.
+Furthermore, when you correctly address the underlying tissues and not just the surface skin, it creates a long-lasting result.

 *Each patient is unique and individual results may vary